bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :pencil: 33: `componentWillMount`
   - :pencil: 34: Ajax data with `componentDidMount`
   - :pencil: 35: Add event listeners in `componentDidMount` *(is the explanation correct?)*
-  - :pencil2: 36: Update state with `componentWillReceiveProps`
+  - :pencil: 36: Managing updates with `componentWillReceiveProps` and `componentDidUpdate`
-  - :pencil2: 37: Prevent re-render with `shouldComponentUpdate` — note on Virtual DOM
+  - :pencil: 37: Prevent re-render with `shouldComponentUpdate` — *(note on Virtual DOM?)*

 - **Advanced Rendering**
   - :pencil2: Conditional rendering based on `props`(Peter)